Gender inequality in the United States: Social attitudes

-However, several studies have found that the presence of female candidates and politicians increases female citizens' political attitudes and participation.
-Women living in regions and districts with active female House candidates are more likely to report that they are interested in politics and political discussions.
-Not only are women's political ambitions increasing and expanding, but men become more politically and socially active as well when women are represented in politics.

 Benevolent sexism, sometimes referred to as chivalry, which holds women as something to be protected, also has psychological effects.
-Women who hold these views are more likely to have less ambitious career goals and men who hold these views tend to have a polarized and stereotyped view of women, made up of both very favorable and very unfavorable traits.
-In such cases, the stereotyped view of women is "favorable in content and yet prejudicial in [its] consequences," and attempts to provide justification for discriminatory behaviors presented as helpful or paternal.
+Women who hold these views are more likely to have less ambitious career goals, and men who hold these views tend to have a polarized and stereotyped view of women, made up of both very favorable and very unfavorable traits.
+In such cases, the stereotyped view of women is "favorable in content and yet prejudicial in [its] consequences," and attempts to justify discriminatory behaviors presented as helpful or paternal.

-Benevolent sexism, or chivalry, can take many forms.
-One of them is "mansplaining," which refers to the condescending way in which men communicate with women.
-Koc-Michalska (2019) conducted research on how this affects women's participation in online political discussions.
-These attitudes stem from patriarchal norms and traditional social standards, which tend to hold biased views about women's ability to express their ideas and political affiliations.
-Their research suggests that left-leaning women are more likely to experience mansplaining, while right-leaning men are more often accused of it.
-This highlights the complex ways in which gender, politics, and influence intersect in our society.